 - A. A legal team consists of 10 to 20 players. - B. All international male players must be at least 40 years old as of December 31 of the year they compete.
 All international female players must be at least 21 years old as of December 31 of the year they compete.
-All International players must present valid identification before participating. - C. All male and female players of American and Canadian teams must be at least 40 years old as of December 31 of the year they compete.
+All International players must present valid identification before participating. - C. American and Canadian team players: All male players must be at least 40 years old as of December 31 of the year they compete.
+All female players must be at least 30 years old as of December 31 of the year they compete.
 American and Canadian players must fully register and possess a valid SSUSA National Identification card. - D. Each American and Canadian team must be comprised of players who live within the same statistical metropolitan area.